TNG/boost-python-examples/README.md

 ## Python 3

-The code works with Python3 both on Linux and on OS X. However, there are several caveats.
+The code works with Python 3 both on Linux and on OS X. However, there are several caveats.

 ### Linux